 April 23rd, 2016.
 Building and growing the library...
 ECfES continues to build and organize the physical lending library, and begins lending books to library patrons.
 Through our efforts those interested in potent plant can begin self-educating utilizing high quality literature with diverse perspectives.
 Our library is organized according to and eight-fold path of education.
 Genres includes : science, modern culture, healing, anthropology, politics, psychology, memoirs, spirituality/religion.

 April 17th, 2016.
 The ECfES team was happy to join members of the Eugene community in gathering for the local instance of the MAPS Global Psychedelic Dinner.
-We joined for dinner and raised money for the MAPS initiative to purchase a kilogram of pharmaceutical grade MDMA for Phase 3 clinical testing on people afflicted with PTSD.
+We joined for dinner and discussed the MAPS initiative to purchase a kilogram of pharmaceutical grade MDMA for Phase 3 clinical testing on people afflicted with PTSD.
 This was also a spectacular opportunity for us to connect with members of the community and share stories and wisdom about psychedelics and beyond.

 April 7-8, 2016.
 The ECfES team and local advocates traveled, for the 3rd year running, to Martin Ball, PhDs Exploring Psychedelics Conference.
 During the conference, numerous attendees check out our books to browse through.
 Popular titles this year?
 Cannabis and the Soma Solution, The Psychedelic Policy Quagmire, The Witches Ointment, Hemp Bound, Rethinking Substance Abuse, and LSD: My Problem Child.
 This year we met with attendees wishing to start a similar lending library project in Ashland.
 After reviewing ECfES.org's Natural History Document, they left feeling energized and excited.